Install AlloyDB Omni on Kubernetes

 Overview

-To deploy AlloyDB Omni onto a Kubernetes cluster, install the AlloyDB Omni Operator, an extension to the Kubernetes API provided by Google.
+To deploy AlloyDB Omni onto a Kubernetes cluster, install the AlloyDB Omni operator, an extension to the Kubernetes API provided by Google.

 You configure and control a Kubernetes-based AlloyDB Omni database cluster by pairing declarative manifest files with the kubectl utility, just like any other Kubernetes-based deployment.
 You don't use the AlloyDB Omni CLI, which is intended for deployments onto individual Linux machines and not Kubernetes clusters.

-AlloyDB Omni Operator 1.1.0 compatibility
+AlloyDB Omni operator 1.1.0 (and later) compatibility

-The AlloyDB Omni Operator version 1.1.0 is not compatible with versions 15.5.3 and 15.5.4 of AlloyDB Omni.
+The AlloyDB Omni operator version 1.1.0 is not compatible with versions 15.5.3 and 15.5.4 of AlloyDB Omni.
 If you use one of these versions of AlloyDB Omni, you might receive an error similar to the following:

 Error from server (Forbidden): error when creating "[...]/dbcluster.yaml": admission webhook "vdbcluster.alloydbomni.dbadmin.goog" denied the request: unsupported database version 15.5.3